Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 The remote machines can be in the cloud, in your own datacenter, machines under your table, or all together.

-## Starting the Agent Controllers
+## Starting the Agentcontroller

-To start the agent controllers, open a command line window/console and type the following command sequence:
+For local execution at small scale or dry-runs, you can run the agentcontroller and hence the agents locally.
+To start the agent controllers manually, open a command line window/console and type the following commands:

 ```bash
 cd <XLT>/bin